Awaab's Law Penalties & Enforcement

 The Housing Ombudsman Service (HOS) is an independent body established under the Housing Act 1996.
 Every registered provider of social housing in England must be a member of the HOS scheme, meaning tenants of housing associations and council housing can escalate unresolved complaints to the Ombudsman free of charge.

-When the Ombudsman investigates a complaint, it can make one of several findings.
-These are graded by severity:
+When the Ombudsman investigates a complaint, it can make one of four findings:

-• Service failure— the landlord fell short of what could reasonably be expected, but the impact on the tenant was relatively limited.
-This is the lowest adverse finding and typically attracts compensation of between £100 and £600.
+- Service failure— the landlord fell short of what could reasonably be expected, typically with limited or short-duration impact on the resident.

-• Severe maladministration— the most serious finding.
-It is reserved for cases where the landlord's failings are so significant that they had a profound and lasting impact on the tenant's health, wellbeing, or housing situation.
-Compensation for severe maladministration regularly exceeds £2,000 and can run into five figures in exceptional cases.
+- Severe maladministration— the most serious finding.
+It is reserved for cases where the landlord's failings had a profound and lasting impact on the resident's health, wellbeing, or housing situation.

 What Makes a Finding "Severe"?